Justice Department says it disrupted Russian ‘bot farm’ used to spread propaganda in US - KESQ

 European countries have also been on high alert for a flood of Russian influence operations as the Kremlin tries to splinter support for Ukraine’s defense.
 Russian propagandists have ramped up efforts to denigrate the Paris Olympics this month, including through a fake documentary that uses AI to impersonate the actor Tom Cruise, according to Microsoft.

+Asked for comment, an RT spokesperson did not respond to the substance of the Justice Department allegations, and instead emailed: “Farming is a beloved pastime for millions of Russians.”

-CNN has requested comment on the Justice Department announcement from the Russian Embassy in Washington, DC, the Kremlin, the FSB and RT.
+CNN has requested comment on the Justice Department announcement from the Russian Embassy in Washington, DC, the Kremlin and the FSB.

 X voluntarily suspended the bot accounts identified in court documents, the Justice Department said.
 CNN has requested comment from X.